luke2m/lukesempire-gitlab-mirror/_posts/2021-04-13-cloudflare-pages.md

 Then, you select a subdomain of `*.pages.dev`, and the build commands.
 There is a drop-down menu to select from the most common frameworks.
 ![configuring](/uploads/cf/config.jpeg)

+## Build

+Compared to Netlify, the build takes quite a while.
+Updating one word on one post took 5:28.
+For some reason, Hugo was installed, even though my site uses Jekyll.